Kitware/pan3d/docs/tutorials/dataset_viewer.md

 Let's close the data configuration drawers and focus on the rendering area.
 There are many options to customize the appearance of the rendering within this space.

 1. We can move the camera around the rendered mesh by clicking and dragging.
-We can pan the camera by holding Shift while dragging, and we can rotate it by holding Ctrl while dragging.
+We can pan the camera by holding Shift while dragging, and we can rotate it (roll) by holding Ctrl while dragging.
 We can move the camera toward the mesh and away from it by scrolling.
 We can see this mesh is a plane.
 We'll look at a 3D dataset soon.

-2. The color legend is interactive.
+2. The color legend is also interactive.
 We can drag it to another edge of the scene, or we can resize it by using the white bounding bars that appear when we click on the legend.

     ![](../images/9.png)